-1. Organization, Business Structure and Supply Chains
+1. Organsation, Business Structure and Supply Chains

 BD is a global medical technology company that is advancing the world of health by improving medical discovery, diagnostics and the delivery of care.
-This statement covers BD's programs and activities for our fiscal year ending on September 30, 2023 ("FY'2023").
-In FY'2023, BD operated three worldwide segments: BD Medical, which included Medication Management Solutions, Medication and Procedural Solutions, and Pharmaceutical Systems; BD Life Sciences, which included Biosciences and Integrated Diagnostic Solutions; and BD Interventional, which included Surgery, Peripheral Interventional and Urology and Critical Care.
+This statement covers BD's programs and activities for our fiscal year ending on September 30, 2024 ("FY'2024").
+In FY'2024, BD operated three worldwide segments: BD Medical, which included Medication Management Solutions, Medication Delivery Solutions, and Pharmaceutical Systems; BD Life Sciences, which included Biosciences and Integrated Diagnostic Solutions; and BD Interventional, which included Surgery, Peripheral Interventional and Urology and Critical Care.

-In FY'2023 our operations spanned over 297 locations worldwide comprising of manufacturing, warehousing, administrative, and research facilities.
-We were comprised of over 73,000 associates serving over 62 countries making BD a truly global organization.
+In FY'2024_our operations spanned over 302 locations worldwide comprising of manufacturing, warehousing, administrative, and research facilities.
+We were comprised of approximately 74,000 associates located in 61 countries making BD a truly global organisation.

-In FY'2023, BD worked with approximately 39,000 suppliers globally that provide both goods and services.
-BD has over 1,100 core suppliers that provide key materials, including plastics, glass, metals, textiles, electronic and mechanical subassemblies, and various paper, agricultural, biological, chemical and petrochemical products.
+In FY'2024, BD worked with approximately 33,000 suppliers globally that provide both goods and services.
+BD has over 1,200 critical suppliers that provide key materials, including plastics, glass, metals, textiles, electronic and mechanical subassemblies, and various paper, agricultural, biological, chemical and petrochemical products.